Makay11/rpc/README.md

 Serve the above `src/components/Todos.ts` through Vite and you should see the array of todos printed to your browser console.
 Reload the page a bunch of times and you should see the array grow since the state is persisted in the server!

+In a real scenario you would store your data in a database rather than in the server memory, of course.
+The snippets above are merely illustrative.

 ## 📝 Input validation

 There is no implicit run-time validation of inputs in the server.
 In the example above, the function `createTodo` expects a single string argument.
 However, if your server is exposed publicly, bad actors or misconfigured clients might send something unexpected which can cause undefined behavior in you program.